‘Sister Wives’ Sneak Peek: Meri Breaks Down In Tears Talking About Mariah Being Gay — Watch

 Meri Brown broke down into tears while talking about her daughter Mariah being gay, in a sneak peek for the Jan.
 8 episode of ‘Sister Wives.’
 The entire family was getting emotional after Mariah made her shocking confession.
 Click to watch!

-Meri Brown, 45, is having a tough time in this week’s episode of Sister Wives.
+Meri Brown, 45, is having a tough time on this week’s episode of Sister Wives.
 In a sneak peek clip, which was released by TLC ahead of the Jan.
-8 episode, she can be seen crying about her daughter Mariah Brown, 21, being gay.
+8 show, she can be seen crying about her daughter Mariah Brown, 21, being gay.
 She begins, “When I had Mariah, I had this cute little girl.
 I just always expected that she would grow up, meet a guy, get married, have kids,” while getting visibly more emotional.
 Mariah came out during the Jan.
 1 episode, making the brave announcement in front of her father Kody Brown, biological mother Meri, and her moms through polygamy, Janelle Brown, Christine Brown and Robyn Brown.
 CLICK TO WATCH HERE.

 Meri continued to vent, saying, “I always wanted to have a son.
 I always just kind of thought, ‘Well, ya know, since I never had a son, I’ll be able to kind of adopt Mariah’s husband into kind of being a son.’
 And I looked forward to seeing who that was gonna be, you know?
 And that’s not gonna happen.”
 Luckily, Meri and Mariah had a great support system to get them through the trying time.